cafaray/events-service/call-rest-api-sports.md

   --set-secrets=/app/firebase-testmobile-key.json=firebase-testmobile-key:latest
 ```

-If any error, be sure that locally there is no one:
+If any error, be sure that it runs locally:

+> be sure you are using the same image in the gcr.io

 ```bash
 docker run -p 8080:8080 \